 Heart-healthy diets should avoid:

 However, moderation is key.
-It can be difficult to eliminate some of these things from your diet completely, so don’t feel guilty about occasionally having a small serving of an unhealthy indulgence.
+It can be difficult to eliminate some of these things from your diet completely, so don’t feel bad about occasionally having a small serving of an unhealthy indulgence.
 The trick is to keep the portion small.

 In contrast, you shouldn’t overdo it on some recommended healthy foods either.
 For example, registered dietitian Julia Zumpano, RD, LD, notes you should limit fish that’s high in mercury, like albacore tuna, swordfish and king mackerel, to 6 ounces a week.